Samurai Warriors

-Samurai Warriors (戦国無双, Sengoku Musō) is the first title in the series of hack and slash video games created by Koei's Omega Force team based closely around the Sengoku ("Warring States") period of Japanese history and it is a sister series of the Dynasty Warriors series, released for the PlayStation 2 and Xbox in 2004.
+Samurai Warriors (戦国無双, Sengoku Musō) is the first title in the series of hack and slash video games created by Koei's Omega Force team based closely around the Sengoku ("Warring States") period of Japanese history and is a sister series of the Dynasty Warriors series, released for the PlayStation 2 and Xbox in 2004.
 A port of this game called Samurai Warriors: State of War has been released for the PlayStation Portable, which includes additional multiplayer features.

 A sequel, Samurai Warriors 2, was released in 2006 for the PlayStation 2 and Xbox 360, then ported to Microsoft Windows in 2008.

 Gameplay

 In Samurai Warriors, the player takes the role of a single officer in battle and must fend off hordes of enemy soldiers and defeat the enemy commander.
 The player has at their disposal a range of combo attacks and crowd-clearing special moves known as Musou attacks.
 The variety of attacks available increase as the player's character gains levels and new weapons.

 Musou attacks can only be performed when the character's Musou gauge is full.
 The Musou gauge increases when the character inflicts and receives damage.
 Additionally, if the character is low on health or possesses a special skill, they can use their True Musou attack, a more powerful version of the regular Musou attack.

 Each character can equip up to five items before each battle, which will affect their attributes or give them additional abilities.
 Players can find items which affect their attributes through normal battle by defeating enemy officers or breaking open crates.
 The items which give characters special abilities are obtained by meeting conditions in specific battles.

 Like items, weapons can also be found in battle.
 Each character has four different types of weapons they can find.
 In addition to their base attributes, weapons will randomly have additional attributes attached to them.
 The value of these bonuses depends on three things: the difficulty level, the stage the player is on and the ranks the character has in the 'Discern' skill.
 In addition to the random weapon drops, each character has a unique fifth weapon.
 Unlike the other weapons, the fifth weapons have set bonuses and attributes.
 Fifth weapons are obtained by meeting conditions in specific battles on either the Hard or Chaos difficulty level.